 Once you have applied the paint, you want to let it dry.
 Once dry, you can apply a clear coat to protect the paint and make it more durable.

 Unless you are repainting the whole thing, it isn’t necessary to take it apart.
 Depending on the material, you may want to sand it.
 Laminate materials don’t require it.
 Metal doesn’t unless it is rusty.
 Solid wood does.

 Again, primer can be skipped unless repainting the entire thing.
-If you are using any sort of repair stick, it will have instructions on it for how to use it.
+If you are using any repair stick, it will have instructions on how to use it.

 Sticks and pens are the fastest way to touch up paint, although an artist’s paintbrush can also be used.